stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

 The [antisymmetry](https://en.wikipedia.org/wiki/Antisymmetric_relation) axiom simplifies reasoning about the graph without any loss of generality.
 It implies that ancestry is a [partial order](https://en.wikipedia.org/wiki/Partially_ordered_set), or equivalently that the nodes and their parent-child relationships form a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 Note that antisymmetry only applies to ancestry (and thus parent-child relationships), not to references.

 Finally, the admissibility axiom enforces encapsulation boundaries in the graph.
-The definition of admissible might seem obtuse, but we'll come to understand it through examples below.
+The definition of admissible might seem mysterious at first, but we'll come to understand it through examples below.

 ## Examples

-### Trivial admissibility graphs
+To build intuition for the axioms, especially the admissibility axiom, let's take a look at several examples.

+### Reflexivity and antisymmetry

 The simplest possible admissibility graph has no nodes, and thus no references or parent-child relationships.
 Furthermore, any admissibility graph with parent-child loops on every node, no other parent-child relationships, and no references trivially satisfies the axioms.